kiruthikasamapathy-zz/kafka_talk/README.md

 # Readme

-These are the slides for the new version of the microservcies tutorial.
+These are the slides for the Apache Kakfa talk.
 This is based on a fork of the Reveal.JS library.

 ## Running the slides